eaahome/puppet-elasticsearch/README.md

 Recent versions of Elasticsearch include the [elasticsearch-keystore](https://www.elastic.co/guide/en/elasticsearch/reference/current/secure-settings.html) utility to create and manage the `elasticsearch.keystore` file which can store sensitive values for certain settings.
 The settings and values for this file can be controlled by this module.
-Settings follow the behavior of the `config` parameter for the top-level Elasticsearch class and `elasticsearch::instance` defined types.
+Settings follow the behavior of the `config` parameter for the top-level Elasticsearch class and `elasticsearch6::instance` defined types.
 That is, you may define keystore settings globally, and all values will be merged with instance-specific settings for final inclusion in the `elasticsearch.keystore` file.
 Note that each hash key is passed to the `elasticsearch-keystore` utility in a straightforward manner, so you should specify the hash passed to `secrets` in flattened form (that is, without full nested hash representation).